全球系列大賽

 BENEFITS

-• Global Promotion Platforms: NTD International Violin Competition is the only world-class violin event hosted by a global media network.
+• Global Promotion Platforms: The NTD International Violin Competition is the only world-class violin event hosted by a global media network.
 As the organizer, NTD is not only the largest overseas Chinese-language media network, but also offers programs in multiple languages, including English, French, Spanish, Russian, Hebrew, Korean, Japanese, Vietnamese and more.
 NTD connects with around 100 million viewers worldwide through satellite, cable, over-the-air broadcasts, streaming platforms, and magazines.
 Additionally, the network reaches over 70 million followers across YouTube, X, Facebook and more.
 NTD’s sister outlet, The Epoch Times, is published in 35 countries and regions.
 Across its media platforms and social channels—available in 23 languages—it reaches a global audience of 60 million readers and viewers.

 FAQ